-Understanding how the brain operates in times of stress is important to knowing how to soothe the lower centers of the brain (rituals, breathing, movement).
-This understanding has to happen before providing an intervention strategy.
+We must understand how the brain operates in times of stress so we can soothe the lower centers of the brain (using rituals, breathing, and movement).
+This understanding must happen before providing an intervention strategy.
 Ignoring the problem behavior will only increase the likelihood that it will continue or increase in severity.
 Using strategies to soothe the lower centers of the brain will provide a way for the child to calm down and learn new strategies that will help them become consciously aware of the behavior and how to do it differently next time.

 “What we have to teach in the curriculum is NOT more important than listening to what the brain NEEDS to be able to learn the curriculum.” ~ Jenny Barkac

 When viewing academic challenges, educators look at the lack of academic skills as a skill deficit that may need intervention or extra time to practice a certain concept.
 It is viewed as a missing skill that may need a differentiated approach to meet the need of the student.
 It is not dealt with using punishment or frustration but with empathy for the struggling that the student has to deal with while learning the missing skills.
 Teaching these missing academic skills can take time and may require an intervention to teach the specific skill that is missing.
 Educators view this as an opportunity to support the student with missing skills and an acceptable way to meet individual needs.
 The child may remain in an intervention all year.
 As long as individual progress is being made the intervention is viewed as successful.
 For example: If a child is struggling reading fluently it is important to provide an intervention that will support that specific deficit and build the missing skill for increased fluency.
 Knowing the specific skill that is missing is important for understanding how to support the student and increase proficiency.
 Frequent practice time is offered to this student to increase understanding on how to apply the new skill.